AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/quick-setup/local-sdk.md

     >[!NOTE]
     >
     > In a production scenario the App will connect to an AEM **Publish** environment.
-This is covered in more detail in the [Production deployment](../multi-step/production-deployment.md) chapter.
+This is covered in more detail in the _Production Deployment_ section.

 1. Navigate into the `aem-guides-wknd-graphql/react-app` folder.
 Install and start the app: